akorsun1/real_estate_analysis/README.md

 ## Diagonal correlation matrix

-Diagonal correlation matrix answers some important questions for my analysis, for example, "How does building grade impact sales price?" and "Which features are the most impactful in terms of pricing?".
+Diagonal correlation matrix answers an important question for my analysis : "Which features are the most impactful in terms of pricing?."

 According to this correlation matrix, I can assume that bulding grade impacts price significantly due to their high correlation level (0.68).
-Also with the help of the matrix, I can state that the next features are the most impactful in terms of pricing: sqft_living,grade, bathrooms.
+Also, I can state that the next features are the most impactful in terms of pricing: sqft_living,grade, bathrooms.

-However, my analysis will be more valuable if I will use other methods to answer my research questions.
+However, my analysis will be more valuable if I will use other methods to answer my research question.